philipturner/transimpedance-amplifier/README.md

 I will use the GIGA-ohm to minimize the absolute magnitude of the voltages experienced by the ADC.

 Better idea: connect one of the power pins for the TIA not currently in use, which doesn't currently have a jumper across it.
 We don't need to worry about current limit resistors, as the GIGA-ohm is effectively a current limit resistor.
 Connect the power pin to the DAC output node with a male-to-female jumper.

+### Good News

+The ADC is correctly measuring voltages, and there seems to be no major problems with it.
+I will proceed with testing the 330 MΩ transimpedance amplifier tonight.
+If it works, I will conduct a static / DC reading with the ADC.